Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Acknowledgement

 \section{Acknowledgement}

 This work was co-funded by Vinnova, Sweden through the project: Simulation, analysis and modeling of future efficient traffic systems.
 This work was in part supported by the Transport Area of Advance within Chalmers University of Technology.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Chalmers e-Commons partially funded by the Swedish Research Council through grant agreement no 2022-06725.